How to create an array in Python

 print(numbers)--OUTPUT--[1, 2, 3, 4, 5]

-• Versatility: They can store items of different data types in the same collection.
+• Versatility: Lists can hold items of different data types within the same collection.

 Basic array creation methods